HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/installation/index.md

 !!! important
         For the **contentreporting.static.ui.url** parameter value, a slash is required in the end.

+For information on how to run the ConfigEngine tasks on container deployments, see [Running DX Core configuration tasks](../../../../deployment/manage/container_configuration/run_core_config_engine.md).

 !!! note
         If using a webserver, it is required to [map the Content Reporting application to the server](https://www.ibm.com/docs/en/was/9.0.5?topic=files-mapping-modules-servers) in addition to the Digital Experience server or cluster.
 Regenerate and propagate the plugin-cfg.xml file.

 ### Disabling Content Reporting for traditional deployment

-!!! note
-    For more information on how to run the ConfigEngine tasks on container deployments, please refer to [Running DX Core configuration tasks](../../../../deployment/manage/container_configuration/run_core_config_engine.md).

 To disable Content Reporting, run the **disable-content-reporting** config task.

 -   AIX: `./ConfigEngine.sh disable-content-reporting -DWasPassword=<WAS admin password> -DPortalAdminPwd=<Portal admin password>`
 -   Linux: `./ConfigEngine.sh disable-content-reporting -DWasPassword=<WAS admin password> -DPortalAdminPwd=<Portal admin password>`
 -   Windows: `ConfigEngine.bat disable-content-reporting -DWasPassword=<WAS admin password> -DPortalAdminPwd=<Portal admin password>`

+For information on how to run the ConfigEngine tasks on container deployments, refer to [Running DX Core configuration tasks](../../../../deployment/manage/container_configuration/run_core_config_engine.md).

 !!! note
     After Content Reporting is disabled by running the **disable-content-reporting** config task, the Content Reporting page is removed.
 To enable Content Reporting again, the **enable-content-reporting** config task must be executed manually.